 Less than a year since cheating death in an horrific crash, young rider Keagan Girdlestone overcame all odds to race once again.

 In February 2016, at the age of just 18, Girdlestone took an impressive fifth place in the South African national time trial championships - earning himself a contract with Team Dimension Data.

 Sure to profit from the experience of superstar teammates such as Mark Cavendish and Edvald Boasson Hagen, Girdlestone’s future in professional cycling could hardly have looked brighter.

 However, in June 2016, as he was racing to regain contact with the peloton, Girdlestone had a crash that should have killed him.

-Riding at the Coppa Della Pace, 19 year-old Girdlestone collided into the back of his team car - crashing through the rear window.
+Riding at the Coppa della Pace, 19 year-old Girdlestone collided with the back of his team car - crashing through the rear window.

 The crash was so severe that the event organisers took the decision to cancel the rest of the race, with initial reports dubious as to whether or not he was going to survive.

 The teenager suffered severe lacerations to his neck and throat and was rushed to the hospital.

 Both the carotid artery and jugular vein were severed and Girdlestone also suffered bruising to the brain as a result of the impact.

 Girdlestone’s blood loss at the scene of the accident starved his brain of oxygen and meant that the long term implications of his crash were unknown.